meza/minecraft-mod-manager/README.md

 The install command works off of the `modlist-lock.json` file which contains the exact version information for any given mod.

-If a `modlist-lock.json` does not exist, the install command will download the latest version of every mod.
+If a `modlist-lock.json` does not exist, the install command will download the latest version of every mod unless you've set a specific `version` with the [add command](#installing-specific-versions).
 This is a limitation of the Minecraft modding ecosystem and the lack of enforced versioning.

 > If you are in charge of Modrinth or Curseforge, please mandate the use of semver!